 If you don't have a headspace centre nearby or you don't feel ready to visit a centre, eheadspace provides confidential online and telephone support service seven days a week between 9:00am and 1:00am.

-To access eheadspace for the first time you will need to register on their website or via the phone line.
+To access eheadspace for the first time, you will need to register on their website or via the phone line.
 Visit the eheadspace website to find out more.

 You will need to provide some information like your email address, postcode and age. eheadspace sessions are generally for 30-60 minutes.
 If you are receiving support from a headspace centre or another service, we may ask your permission to speak with your worker to ensure eheadspace is providing the best support.

-eheadspace also holds monthly online information sessions where you can join group chats to talk on different things like sleep issues, self harm, helping out a friend and more.
+eheadspace also holds monthly online information sessions where you can join group chats to talk about different things like sleep issues, self-harm, helping out a friend and more.

-If you're aged 12-25 years and going through a tough time headspace can help.
-There is no issue too small to see us about.
+If you're aged 12-25 years and going through a tough time, headspace can help.

 headspace can help if you: